PabloGarza328/Climbing-Shoes-Review-App/README.md

 * The app is deployed on Vercel, ensuring accessibility and fast performance.

 * Proper handling of environment variables and CORS configurations for secure and efficient communication between frontend and backend.

+## Home Page

+The home page serves as an introduction to the app and a brief exploration of key web development topics.
+It provides informative content designed to engage users and demonstrate my ability to present technical information in a clear and accessible way.